fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =
+* Fixed: Billing fields not being copied properly when using the Astra theme.

 = 1.2.8 - 2021-08-12 =
 * Added: Support for express payment buttons for the plugin "WooCommerce Stripe Gateway" by WooCommerce.
 * Added: Support for themes "Shoptimizer" and "Woodmart".